-Police swoop on hold-outs at Manus Island refugee camp
+Police swoop on hold-outs at Manus Island refugee camp | CNN

 Story highlights

-(CNN)A police operation is underway on Manus Island in Papua New Guinea (PNG) to try and remove up to 400 refugees from a recently shut down detention center for people seeking asylum in Australia, according to PNG police and Australia's immigration minister.
+Police entered a decommissioned immigration detention center on Manus Island, Papua New Guinea Thursday and destroyed property and the dwindling food and water supplies of 400 or so refugees who are refusing to leave, according to some of the men there.

+PNG and Australian authorities confirmed an operation was underway to try to convince the men to move out after a three-week standoff, with the refugees saying new facilities on the island don’t give them enough protection from locals who don’t want them living there.
-About 40 police officers and 10 PNG immigration officials went to the center on Thursday morning to try to convince the remaining refugees and asylum seekers -- all men -- to move out of the facility, Dominic Kakas, Chief Superintendent of PNG Police told CNN.

-He described the asylum seekers as being "rowdy" but said officials were not using force against them.
+About 40 police officers and 10 PNG immigration officials went to the center on Thursday, Dominic Kakas, Chief Superintendent of PNG Police told CNN.
+He described the asylum seekers as being “rowdy” but said officials were not using force against them.
 However, asylum seekers inside the facility allege police and immigration officials were being heavy handed.

-The detention center was officially closed on October 31, and the estimated 400 refugees and asylum seekers who refused to move out have been surviving on rainwater and food that they have been able to smuggle in.
-They say new facilities aren't safe.
+The refugees who are still occupying the camp have had their belongings trashed, along with food and water stolen, by PNG police, they claim.

+A video sent to CNN by a refugee from Pakistan named Naeem ud Din showed destroyed furniture littered throughout the detention center.
+He said officials were responsible for the destruction.

+“Everybody has been jumping up and down about the treatment of the refugees which is nothing but the best so far,” Baki was quoted as saying.

+“We are doing the best we can and the refugees cannot continue to be stubborn and defiant.
+The fact is that we are not moving them into the jungle.
+They are being relocated to two centers where there is water, electricity, food and medical services.”

-Immigration Minister Peter Dutton told Australian Radio Station 2GB Thursday that a police operation was taking place and that he was keen for people to move out of the center.
+Immigration Minister Peter Dutton told Australian Radio Station 2GB Thursday confirmed a police operation was taking place and that he was keen for people to move out of the center, which was officially closed on October 31.

 “I think it’s outrageous that people are still there.
 They have trashed the facility, they are living in squalor and the Australian taxpayer has paid about 10 million dollars for a new facility and we want people to move,” Dutton told 2BG Radio on Thursday.

-"Under no circumstance will these people be coming to Australia and that's a final decision."
+He reiterated Australia’s immigration and refugee policy, which denies entry to those who arrive by boat seeking asylum.
+“Under no circumstance will these people be coming to Australia and that’s a final decision.”

-Kakas said that 35 refugees had voluntarily moved to the new facilities following the police action Thursday.

 Damage